fluffy/draft-jennings-game-state-over-rtp/draft-jennings-game-state-over-rtp.md

 Variable length arrays are encoded with the number of elements in the array encoded as a VarInt followed by the values in the array.
-Fixed length array do not have the number of elements at start of encoding.
+Fixed length array do not have the number of elements at the start of the encoding.

 # IANA